pingidentity/pingidentity-devops-getting-started/docs/devopsUserKey.md

 Add the `env_file` configuration option to the YAML file for the stack.
 The `env_file` configuration option passes environment variable definitions into the container.

-> This format isn't supported by Docker Swarm.

 For example:

 ```bash